MicrosoftDocs/win32/desktop-src/tablet/baseline-element.md

 ---
-Description: 'Provides (x, y) information for the starting and ending points of the baseline of a paragraph in the Journal document.
-The coordinate space used for these values is HIMETRIC.' ms.assetid: 'ff6a97ad-0e48-4128-8f94-24802b6ddc05'
+Description: Provides (x, y) information for the starting and ending points of the baseline of a paragraph in the Journal document.
+The coordinate space used for these values is HIMETRIC. ms.assetid: ff6a97ad-0e48-4128-8f94-24802b6ddc05
 title: Baseline Element
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Baseline Element